 I have no idea, but it’s wrong how it is now.

 I’ve spent a long time working on different websites, and since working with this particular designer I started to focus my attention on a handful of small, but important details.
 Among them, fonts.

 As a little bit of background, all websites and web applications are built up of a combination of HTML and CSS.
-If you don’t have any experience building HTML webpages by hand, you may want to get your hands dirty with this free hands-on intro to HTML & CSS video course – code a personal portfolio page in 1 hour that we built to give people a good feel for the basics of what makes up a web site.
+If you don’t have any experience building HTML webpages by hand, you may want to get your hands dirty with this free, hands-on intro course that we built to give people a good feel for the basics of what makes up a web site.

 Here’s everything I wish my visual designer taught me

 The easiest way to change a font is to adjust the font-family CSS property of the item to specify the font to use.
 It will pull it from on the user’s computer, and is something most web developers are familiar with.
 There’s a ball park of 12 fonts give or take that are commonplace enough you can use on websites safely.
 Among them is Comic Sans, so I guess that means there’s around 11 fonts you could potentially want to use.

 If you’re limited to a dozen fonts, you don’t have a ton of room for variation.
 If you’re clever though and adjust the weight of the font (either super light, bold, or normal) and letter-spacing you can make your site look passable.
 For example if you play with it, super bold, and a negative letter-spacing will give your font a professional but cartoony look to it.
 Super light will make the page look crisp.